-Essays earning a score of 8 effectively argue the extent to which schools should support individuality or conformity.
+Essays earning a score of 8 effectively develop a position on what issues should be considered most important in making decisions about space exploration.
 They develop their position by effectively synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and convincing.
 Their prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.